NolanHovis/Angular-Course-Instructor-Application/README.md

 ### Let students have free time to get familiar with the Angular Setup/ask questions.

 ### Before end of class, briefly go over what to expect in the next class.
+Plans for next class
+- Create a new angular app
+- editing the angular app
+- Course Structure

 #### Other Notes